 How Much Risk can you Tolerate and how Does that Affect Your Investment Portfolio?

-It’s difficult to over-egg it – investment decisions are important; whether you are taking financial advice, investing via an automated investment platform or making individual investments yourself, your success or otherwise can have a material impact upon the quality of your life and your ability to achieve your financial life-goals.
+It’s difficult to over-egg it – investment decisions are important; whether you are taking financial advice, investing via an automated investment platform or making individual investments yourself, your success or otherwise can have a material impact upon the quality of your life and your ability to achieve your financial life-goals – writes Christian Leeming.

-In this article Muckler looks at why it is important to know where you really sit on the risk/reward curve and what that means in terms of the construction of your investment portfolio.
+In this article we revisit why it is important to know where you really sit on the risk/reward curve and what that means in terms of the construction of your investment portfolio.

 I suspect that, much in the same way we became acquainted with ‘supply and demand’, at the risk of betraying my vintage, ‘risk and reward’ probably entered our lexicon at O Level time.

 And it all makes perfect sense; the more risk you are prepared to take the greater the potential reward and the greater your potential for loss.
 Even ‘no risk’ – putting your money in a sock – comes with the risk that its buying power will be eroded over time by inflation.

 Advisers, human or otherwise will assess your appetite for risk based upon a range of questions and you will find that you are a ‘3’ or a ‘5’ which in turn suggests an asset allocation that is right for you; but where does a churning stomach or night-sweats appear on the spectrum as you fret over a volatile market or change in personal circumstances?